-This paper presents a novel approach for ontology creation that aims at being more intuitive for ecologists and that can be used to rapidly construct large ontologies of ecological terms (classes and properties).
-These terms can then be used in subsequent steps to annotate ecological data (instances), e.g., as in [Bowers et al., 2008, Berkley et al., 2009].
-Our approach is to allow scientists to use common and familiar spreadsheet-based tools (e.g., Microsoft Excel, Apple Numbers, Open Office Spreadsheet) to describe, in an intuitive way, different aspects of an ontology, and then to take these descriptions (represented as spreadsheets) and convert them into full-fledged OWL ontologies using a software application called owlifier.
+This paper presents a novel approach for ontology creation that aims at being more intuitive for ecologists and that can be used to rapidly construct large ontologies for describing scientific data.
+Our approach is to allow scientists to use common spreadsheet-based tools to describe, in an intuitive way, different aspects of an ontology, and then to take these descriptions and convert them into full-fledged OWL ontologies using a software application called owlifier.
 An owlifier spreadsheet consists of a set of blocks that have a predefined template structure for users to fill in.
-Each non-empty row in an owlifier spreadsheet constitutes a block.
-Each block defines different aspects of an ontology including classes, subclasses, synonyms, and properties.
-We also provide blocks for plain-text descriptions of classes and properties, and for referencing one or more existing ontologies (e.g., to extend an existing ontology or to define ontology articulations).
-Blocks can be sparse (inheriting from previous blocks), which further simplifies the creation of large ontologies by minimizing the amount of redundant information that must be provided in the owlifier tabular representation.
-Several of the more advanced OWL features are omitted in owlifier, primarily associated with properties (e.g., role inclusion axioms, domain and range property restrictions, and data-type properties among others), as these can be confusing for non-experts and are more suitable for experienced knowledge modelers.
+Each non-empty row in an owlifier table constitutes a block.
+Each block defines different aspects of an ontology including ontology classes, subclasses, synonyms, and properties.
+We also provide blocks for plaintext descriptions of classes and properties, and for referencing one or more existing ontologies (e.g., to extend an existing ontology or to define ontology articulations).
+Blocks can be sparse (inheriting from previous blocks), which can further simplify the creation of large ontologies.

-While not as expressive as OWL-DL, owlifier can be used to produce ontology structures that are essential for improved data discovery and integration Madin et al., 2007].
-Just as important, because spreadsheet tools are already frequently used by ecologists to store and analyze data, owlifier can provide ecologists with a familiar and accessible user interface for ontology creation.
-This approach also leverages the easy-to-use interfaces provided by many spreadsheet tools for organizing and manipulating tabular data, e.g., via cut/copy/paste, search/replace, sort, split-window, track-changes, freeze panes, and so on.
-In this way, an ecologist can easily construct (or load) a set of terms, and then incrementally organize these into class hierarchies, properties, and constraints.
-The use of an editing environment that is familiar to scientists can significantly help improve the speed and understanding of ontology construction and avoid the often timeconsuming task of locating, downloading, installing, and learning fundamentally new software applications and interfaces (e.g., CMAP-COE [Hayes et al., 2005], Protege [Knublauch et al., 2004]).
+While not as expressive as OWL-DL, our approach can produce ontology structures that are essential for improved data discovery and integration [14].
+Just as important, because spreadsheet tools are frequently used by ecologists to store and analyze data, owlifier can provide ecologists with a familiar and accessible user interface for ontology creation.
+This approach also leverages the ability of spreadsheet tools to organize and manipulate tabular data, e.g., allowing users to rapidly construct class hierarchies from long lists of keywords.
+In this way, an ecologist can easily construct (or import) a set of terms, and then incrementally organize these into class hierarchies, properties, and constraints.
 In initial experiments with ecologists and evolutionary biologists studying trait data, we found that owlifier enabled them to quickly and easily comprehend and construct relatively complex and meaningful ontologies.

 The rest of this paper is organized as follows.
 In Section 2 we describe the basic syntax and semantics of owlifier.
-The semantics of owlifier blocks is given by mapping owlifier expressions to description-logic statements.
-Readers unfamiliar with description-logic notation may safely ignore these mappings, focusing instead on the descriptions and examples of blocks given in Section 2.
-We define blocks that support a large subset of OWL-DL and that also generally follow the ontology creation guidelines defined in [Rector et al., 2004].
-We also simplify certain aspects of ontology creation using OWL, e.g., by assuming classes are disjoint by default (unless specified otherwise) [Rector et al., 2004].
+We define blocks that support a large subset of OWL-DL and that also generally follow the ontology creation guidelines defined in [19].
+We also simplify certain aspects of ontology creation using OWL-DL, e.g., by assuming classes are disjoint by default (unless specified otherwise) [19].
 In Section 3 we describe additional characteristics of owlifier and discuss issues with respect to classification and reasoning.
 In Section 4 we briefly describe the owlifier implementation, and conclude in Section 5 with related and future work.
 In general, the goal of owlifier is not to support all constructs in OWL-DL, but instead to provide a higher-level ontology syntax (via spreadsheet blocks) that is easy for ecologists to use and understand while also providing the necessary constructs for developing typical ecological ontologies.
 By compiling owlifier to OWL-DL, we also allow for experts to refine and extend the ontology using more advanced ontology editing tools if necessary (cf. Figure 1).